curityio/database-client-migration-example/README.md

 export MIGRATION_CLIENT_SCOPE='database-clients'
 ```

-Then run the script, or `npm start` to perform the migration, and view results.\
+Then run the script

+, or `npm start` to perform the migration, and view results.\
 Once the migration has completed, be sure to remove any migrated clients from configuration based storage.\
 This will avoid the potential for unexpected behavior.